 - Circuit Type (i.e. type 3 vs type 4)-Rigid flex circuits are typically more expensive than multilayer flex with stiffeners.
 Scrutinize your design to determine if your application requires a rigid flex construction, or if a multilayer with stiffeners will work.
-If in doubt, call your flexible circuit manufacturer and ask. - Circuit Class (i.e. class 3 vs class 2)-Class 3 circuits require additional testing, inspection, and construction requirements which make them more expensive.
+If in doubt, work with one of our expert Application Engineers. - Circuit Class (i.e. class 3 vs class 2)-Class 3 circuits require additional testing, inspection, and construction requirements which make them more expensive.
 Review the requirements of your application to determine the proper class for your flex circuit. - Drawings Overly or Too Tightly Dimensioned-It is important to remember that you are purchasing a flexible circuit, not a machined part.
 The materials used to manufacture flexible circuits both permit and require looser tolerances than rigid PCBs.
 Each dimension placed on a drawing will have to be verified, so ask yourself, "is this dimension adding value, or just cost?".
 All non-critical dimensions on your flex circuit drawing should be designated as reference. - Dissimilar Layer Counts in PTH Areas-All areas that have plated through holes should have the same layer count and construction. - Multiple Final Finishes-While multiple final finishes can certainly be accomplished, it usually requires a series of hand masking operations that will add cost. - Small Features-Because of the inherent dimensional instability of flex circuit materials, small circuit features (i.e. via pads) can cause processing difficulties and reduced yields.
 There are instances where it would be less expensive to add additional layers with larger features, than to design with very small features.
-For this reason, it is advisable to contact FCT early in the design stage for guidance. - Blind and Buried Vias-These are significantly more expensive than through holes.
+For this reason, it is advisable to contact FCT early in the design stage for guidance. - Blind and Buried Vias-These are significantly more expensive than through holes. - Multiple Via Structures-Multiple via structures in flexible circuits increase manufacturing complexity, requiring more precise drilling, plating, and alignment processes.
+This adds to material costs, processing time, and potential yield loss.